Plant Breeding M.S./Ph.D. (Ithaca)

 Please note: the GRE general test is not required.

-Write and speak effectively to professional and lay audiences about their research
+- Communicate effectively with professional and lay audiences about their research.

-Write and speak effectively to professional and lay audiences about their research and current issues in the discipline
+- Communicate effectively with professional and lay audiences about their research and current issues in the discipline.